BillJr99/Ursinus-CS173/_pages/Labs/Arithmetic/lab-kepler.md

 double area = Math.PI * rSquared;
 ```

-An a coding example, to compute the average of two numbers, you might first add the two numbers, and then multiply by `0.5` (or divide by `2.0`), as follows:
+An another coding example (unrelated to the lab, but for reference), to compute the average of two numbers, you might first add the two numbers, and then multiply by `0.5` (or divide by `2.0`), as follows:

 ```java
 int x = 6;